Azure/azure-functions-openapi-extension/docs/openapi.md

 ### Change Authorization Level ###

-As a default, all endpoints to render Swagger UI and Open API documents have the authorisation level of `AuthorizationLevel.Anonymous`.
+As a default, all endpoints to render Swagger UI and OpenAPI documents have the authorisation level of `AuthorizationLevel.Anonymous`.

 ```csharp